CSR Tools

 Water management is particularly relevant in water-intensive industries.
 The corresponding disclosure requirements in the VSME sustainability report are:

-• B6 – Water consumption & water stress management: Companies indicate their water withdrawal, consumption and recycling here.
+• B6 - Water consumption and water stress management: Companies indicate their water withdrawal, consumption and recycling here.

-• B5 – Land use & biodiversity measures: Information on sites in protected areas and measures to preserve biodiversity.
+• B5 - Land use and biodiversity measures: Information on sites in protected areas and measures to preserve biodiversity.

 ESRS E5 - Circular economy